Skip to Content

 • Full robot control — drivetrain + all mechanisms

-• Limelight AprilTag simulation — simulated vision pose estimates
+• Limelight AprilTag simulation — simulated vision pose estimates for localization

 Setup